A Rating Quality Methodology for the Theoretical Description of Experimental Data: Application to Real Data

 \subsection{Nuclear Modification Factors for Mesons and Baryons}

 The nuclear modification factor $R_{pPb}$ provides direct insight into nuclear effects.
-For $K^0_S$ mesons (Fig.~\ref{fig:nmf_k0s}), we observe moderate enhancement ($R_{pPb} \sim 1.1$--1.2) in zones 2--4, consistent with Cronin-type initial-state multiple scattering.
-The forward-backward asymmetry (Fig.~\ref{fig:asymmetry}) reveals stronger suppression in the Pb-going direction due to nuclear shadowing.
+For $K^0_S$ mesons (figure~\ref{fig:nmf_k0s}), the Pb-p (backward) configuration shows moderate enhancement ($R_{pPb} \sim 1.1$--$1.6$) in zones~2--4, consistent with Cronin-type initial-state multiple scattering enhanced by nuclear shadowing in the Pb-going direction.
+The p-Pb (forward) configuration shows suppression ($R_{pPb} \sim 0.5$--$0.9$) in the same zones, reflecting stronger shadowing at forward rapidity.
+The forward-backward asymmetry (figure~\ref{fig:asymmetry}) quantifies this difference zone by zone.
 Asymmetry values are averaged over data points in each zone.

-For $\Lambda$ hyperons (Fig.~\ref{fig:nmf_lambda}), the enhancement is significantly stronger ($R_{pPb} \sim 1.3$--1.4) in the critical zone 4, highlighting the baryon anomaly.
-The matter/antimatter ratio $\bar{\Lambda}/\Lambda$ (Fig.~\ref{fig:lambda_ratio}) remains close to unity across all zones, indicating approximate matter-antimatter symmetry in p-Pb collisions at LHC energies.
+For $\Lambda$ hyperons (figure~\ref{fig:nmf_lambda}), the enhancement is significantly stronger ($R_{pPb} \sim 1.3$--$1.4$) in the critical zone~4, highlighting the baryon anomaly.
+The matter/antimatter ratio $\bar{\Lambda}/\Lambda$ (figure~\ref{fig:lambda_ratio}) remains close to unity across all zones, indicating approximate matter-antimatter symmetry in p-Pb collisions at LHC energies.